 Furthermore, make sure that you are keeping a record of all of your meetings with your extended essay supervisor.
 6 of the 36 marks for the EE are from your Reflections on Planning and Progress Form (RPPF) where you reflect on the meetings you have had with your supervisor.
 These should show that you are engaged with your topic, so discuss the ideas you have considered in response to setbacks whilst writing your extended essay and make sure to use personal pronouns (I, my) to convey your engagement.
 Detail any changes you made to your research method and demonstrate how you have taken a creative approach to your topic, as these will highlight what you have done to stand out.

-As you progress with you research, you should begin writing a first draft of your extended essay.
-Like the introduction, this does not have to be perfect, but should form the spine of your essay moving forward.
-It is often good to form a plan from your research which contains the key elements of each paragraph.
+As you progress with your research, you should begin writing a first draft of your extended essay.
+Like the introduction, this does not have to be perfect but should form the spine of your essay moving forward.
+It is often good to form a plan from your research that contains the key elements of each paragraph.
 Once you are confident with this and have filled it in with more research, you can turn this into a fully operational first draft.

 Reviewing your first draft

 Your aim when meeting with your supervisor this time is to look over your first draft is to see which parts are excellent, which can be explored further and which need to be rethought.
 This can be split into a number of meetings; for example, I looked at my introduction, then at the 4 sections of my main body, and finally at my conclusion.
 This reshaped the goals that I had moving forward and gave me specific subsections to work on.